Air Leak Detection

 The cost of air leaks

-Best practice advice is that the percentage of compressed air lost to leakage should be less than 10% of your total compressed air production.
-We therefore recommend that your system is checked for leaks at least once a year.
-This proactive approach should enable you to keep a tighter control of the system and potential energy wastage.
+Best practice is to keep leakage below 10% of total compressed air production.
+Check your system for leaks at least once a year to control energy wastage.

 Some users are simply not aware of the extent of any onsite leakage, or the associated cost; others are concerned that any audit will be disruptive and time-consuming.
 Yet, when done correctly, auditing can be efficient, fast and hassle-free, while highlighting opportunities for energy-saving and process improvements.